Human Activity Recognition in an Open World: Experimental Demonstration

 \subsubsection{HAR Classification Task Performance}

-The HAR primary classification task performance of the incremental learning predictors was assessed over time as novel classes were introduced in each increment, as seen in Figure~\ref{fig:clsf}.
+The HAR classification task performance of the incremental learning predictors was assessed over time as novel classes were introduced in each increment, as seen in Figure~\ref{fig:raw}~and~\ref{fig:clsf}.
 Note that this includes the reduction of actual unknown and recognized unknown classes into the ``unknown'' catch-all class.
 The performance of all predictors degrades over the increments as expected, given that the feature representation is frozen at Kinetics-400 and thus does not contain information about the new classes added within Kinetics-600 and -700.
 This decrease in performance happens even when 100\% feedback is given, indicating that the learned feature representations from X3D and TimeSformer do not generalize to unseen activities given the Kinetics-400 training data to the rest of Kinetics-600 and -700 samples.
 Otherwise, the classifiers would be able to perform better on the accuracy and MCC measurements in Figure~\ref{fig:clsf}.
 Overall, predictors using the TimeSformer as their feature representation out performed those using X3D.
 This increase in performance comes at the cost of longer training and inference times as noted in Appendix~\ref{sm:sec:frepr}.
 Given that TimeSformer consistently out-performs X3D, the plots include only the GMM FINCH predictors using the TimeSformer feature representations for clearer visual readability.

 The post-feedback NMI for nearly all of the models using 100\% feedback are higher than their relative pre-feedback evaluation measurements with the exception of the NMI of GMM FINCH increment 5.
 The finetuned ANNs with 0\% feedback have the same post-feedback performance as their pre-feedback performance because no updates are made to their internal state after the initial increment.
 The GMM FINCH with 50\% feedback also experiences an increase in performance in the post-feedback phases, but in the training set either not as significant as the 100\% feedback and in the testing set not always improving relative to the increment's pre-feedback measurements.
-Nonetheless, this supports the belief of the value of informative feedback for learning a task.
+Nonetheless, this demonstrates the value of informative feedback in learning a task.